 - 2.10 Question 10: What’s the difference between an ‘AsyncTask’ and a ‘Thread’?

 - 4 What’s next?

 Let’s try to not get ahead of ourselves and just take it from the top.
 And in this case, the top means “the basic questions”.

 Even though these questions are labeled as “basic”, you shouldn’t just discard them as common knowledge.
 Even if you’re an experienced Android developer, you might still find some things that are simply too difficult to explain.
 Thus, you have to search for an easier answer.
 And these basic questions provide just that – a chance to learn how to deal with difficult stuff quickly!
-This is very important to your employers, so don’t just brush these “basic” Android interview questions and answers off – give them a try!
+This is very important to your employers, so don’t just brush these “basic” Android interview questions and answers off.

 Question 1: What is Android?

 Most of the Android job interviews that you’ll attend are bound to have this as their very first question.
 In answering, you not only demonstrate that you know what Android is (and you’re not just a random person off the street), but also show your ability to form your definitions.

 Quite simply, Android is a mobile operating service.
 As I’ve mentioned in the beginning, it was created and developed by the team at Google.
 Its code is based on the open-source Linux kernel, and it (Android) was designed to primarily be used on touchscreen devices, thus eventually becoming the biggest rival to iOS.

 The Application class can be considered as the baseline of Android – it is the key class that contains all of the other important elements for other actions and services that Android performs.
 Probably needless to say, but this class is initialized before anything else in Android once the program is launched.

 Question 3: What is the place where the GUI of Android is stored called?